Who Shot Mr. Burns?: Part Two

-At the hospital, it is revealed "Homer Simpson" is the only thing Burns can say, suggesting his "accusation" may not have actually been one.
+At the hospital, it is revealed that "Homer Simpson" is the only thing Burns can say.
 Lisa returns to the scene of the crime to investigate.
-At the same time, Homer arrives at the hospital to confront his boss.
-After a police bulletin reports Homer's location, the police, Lisa, and many other citizens of Springfield race to the hospital.
-Upon entering Burns' room, everyone finds an enraged Homer vigorously shaking Burns.
-This returns Burns' ability to speak normally, but when he asks who is shaking him, this pushes Homer over the edge at Burns forgetting his name again.
-Grabbing Wiggum's pistol, Homer threatens to kill Burns if he does not take back accusing him of shooting him before.
-However, Burns calms Homer down and confirms Homer did not shoot him.
-He then reveals the true assailant upon seeing them in the crowd of citizens: Maggie.
+At the same time, Homer arrives at the hospital to confront Mr. Burns.
+A police bulletin reports Homer's location and an angry mob of citizens rush to the hospital.
+The citizens enter Mr. Burns' room and discover Homer shaking Mr. Burns.
+Mr. Burns regains his ability to speak normally, but he instantly forgets Homer's name; Homer becomes enraged, grabs Chief Wiggum's pistol and threatens to kill Mr. Burns unless Mr. Burns retracts his accusation that Homer shot him.
+Mr. Burns calms Homer down and confirms Homer did not shoot him.
+He reveals the true assailant upon seeing her in the crowd of citizens: Maggie.

-After leaving the town meeting, Burns came across Maggie eating a lollipop in the Simpsons' car.
-He decided to try stealing candy from a baby, but Maggie struggled against him.
-As Burns yanked the lollipop away, his gun slipped from its holster into Maggie's hands and discharged.
+After leaving the town meeting, Mr. Burns came across Maggie eating a lollipop in the Simpsons' car.
+He decided to try stealing candy from a baby, but struggled against Maggie.
+As Burns took the lollipop, his gun slipped from its holster into Maggie's hands and discharged.
 The gun fell beneath the car seat, and Homer would unknowingly leave fingerprints on the gun while reaching under the seat for an ice cream cone he dropped.
-Burns demands for Maggie to be arrested, but he is dismissed by Wiggum, who says no jury would convict a baby for a crime, except maybe Texas.
+Mr. Burns demands for Maggie to be arrested, but Chief Wiggum refuses and says no jury in the world would convict a baby for a crime, except for "maybe Texas".
 Marge also adds the shooting must have been an accident, considering Maggie is an infant.
-In the final shot, Maggie is shown with shifty eyes as she sucks her pacifier, implying she shot Burns intentionally, possibly for all the trouble he caused to her family.
+However, immediately following Marge's statement, Maggie's eyes shift, implying that she shot Mr. Burns intentionally.